turingschool/backend-curriculum-site/module4/projects/self_directed_fe/self_directed_fe_rubric.md

 ### Communication

-- 4: The developer requested a PR review from an instructor and a peer/mentor, implemented the feedback and communicated back to the reviewer what changes were made and was able to speak to that experience, whether it be technical learning focused or workflow focused.
+- 4: The developer requested a PR review from a peer, implemented the feedback and communicated back to the reviewer what changes were made and was able to speak to that experience, whether it be technical learning focused or workflow focused.

-- 3: The developer requested a PR review from an instructor and a peer/mentor, implemented the feedback and communicated back to the reviewer what changes were made.
+- 3: The developer requested a PR review from a peer, implemented the feedback and communicated back to the reviewer what changes were made.
 The developer was prepared during all check-ins and reached out to instructors if at any time there were blockers they thought might prevent them from meeting any deadlines.
 The developer presented their application and workflow in the evaluation in a way that was professional (think - how would you talk about this application, the challenges and decisions, etc. in an interview?).

 - 2: The developer requested a PR review from one individual, implemented the feedback and communicated back to the reviewer what changes were made.
 The developer was prepared during all check-ins and reached out to instructors if at any time there were blockers they thought might prevent them from meeting any deadlines.
 The developer was able to speak to their application, challenges, decisions, etc. but required some prompting from the instructor.